Wire-Network/wire-docs/docs/guides/compile/compile-contract-with-cmake.md

 ---
-title: Compile Smart Contracts with CMake
+title: Compile A Smart Contract with CMake
 ---

 ## Overview